mynk8/gsoc-2025/README.md

 -   **Git Forge Integration:** Gained a deep understanding of interfacing with Git forges by contributing Forgejo support to the `ogr` library.
 -   **Container Orchestration:** Developed skills in managing containerized services, secrets, and resolving deployment challenges on Communishift (OpenShift/Kubernetes).
--   **Asynchronous Service Debugging:** Acquired advanced skills in debugging and tracing issues in complex, event-driven, and asynchronous services where problems are not easily reproducible.
+-   **Asynchronous Service Debugging:** I got much more comfortable debugging async services, especially when failures couldn’t be reproduced locally.
 -   **API and Webhook Handling:** Learned best practices for parsing, digesting, and securely handling webhook data from external services.

 ### Future Plans